zhipengwu90/FeverScanner/README.md

+# About this project

+This is ITAS 164 - IT Project Management group project.
+This project is to create a fever scanner to monitor the users' body temperature.
+The users will scan their NFC tags to identify their IDs, then trigger the thermal imaging camera to start taking the body temperature

+Group number:
+* Milad Fotoohnejad
+* Miku Croft
+* Zhipeng

 # FeverScanner
-A python script for an MLX90640/MLX90641 thermal imaging camera on the Raspberry Pi.
-This project is to create a fever scanner to monitor the users' body temperature.
-The users will scan their NFC tags to identify their IDs, then trigger the thermal imaging camera to start taking the body temperature.
+A python script for an MLX90640/MLX90641 thermal imaging camera on the Raspberry Pi. .

 # Requirements